rubensworks/article-privacy-decentralized/content/solution.md

 ### Source Selection

-We should describe how the query engine makes use of the data summaries in order to reduce the number of data sources to be queried.
+As discussed in [](#framework-client), a client-side query engine can make use of the aggregator's summary to perform source selection, in order to reduce the number of sources that are being consulted by this engine.

-{:.todo}
+As the discussed summaries allow source selection based on quad patterns instead of full SPARQL queries, source selection can be pushed down into the query plan, which allows quad patterns in the query to be executed over a different range of sources.
+Furthermore, instead of applying source selection before query execution, this allows source selection to optionally happen adaptively during query execution, following the federation algorithm of [Triple Pattern Fragments](cite:cites ldf).
+A hybrid approach where source selection happens both before and during query execution could be investigated.

+One open challenge will be to investigate how this file-based source selection method could be combined and enhanced by existing source selection methods for SPARQL endpoints, such as [Hibiscus](cite:cites hibiscus) and [Splendid](cite:cites splendid).

 ### Query Execution